alexevansigg/CSA-Enhanced-Operations/README.md

-	CONFIG_CACHE				| Integer representing the number of days end user configuration remain in browser cache | 5 DEFAULT_DISPLAY_LENGTH    | Set the Default number of rows should be displayed, possible values 10,25,50 or ALL | 25 SEARCH_TERM					| The default value set in the Datatables search field | "<Empty String>" COLUMNS						| An object array of columns show in the datatable, the order here is the default order the columns show in, the titles represent the column headers, the data values should not be changed, add/remove the call "none" to move the column into the child row (drill down). |
+	CONFIG_CACHE				| Integer representing the number of days end user configuration remain in browser cache | 5 DEFAULT_DISPLAY_LENGTH    | Set the Default number of rows should be displayed, possible values 10,25,50 or ALL | 25 SEARCH_TERM					| The default value set in the Datatables search field | "<Empty String>" ADVANCED_SEARCH   | The default setting for the individual column search field | true COLUMNS						| An object array of columns show in the datatable, the order here is the default order the columns show in, the titles represent the column headers, the data values should not be changed, add/remove the call "none" to move the column into the child row (drill down). |